Summer HVAC Maintenance

 Summer HVAC Maintenance ~ Southern Residential Leasing

-Summer is not quite here yet, but it sure does feel like it outside!
+Summer is not officially here yet, but it sure does feel like it outside.
 Did you know your HVAC system requires monthly maintenance?
 Regular maintenance ensures your HVAC system is working perfectly, especially as we get into the hotter months.
 Fortunately, summer HVAC maintenance is quick and only requires a few simple steps.
 This is also something that is required by Southern Residential Leasing tenants.
 If you have any questions about keeping your HVAC system in top condition, please contact your property manager through the tenant portal!

 Here are some tips on keeping your HVAC running smoothly:

 - Find your outside drain line and ensure it isn’t blocked by debris or other obstructions

 - Locate the bleach port inside your HVAC system.
 Turn off your air conditioning using the thermostat

 - Pour 1/2 – 3/4 cup of bleach into the port, followed by 2 cups of warm water.
 Use a funnel to prevent the drain line from backing up and causing an overflow leak.
 Then, turn the system back on.